If you live in England (like me) you might not have heard of marinara sauce but it’s very popular in the USA.

 Hopefully the Marinara sauce with Minette basil recipe might inspire you to grow your own fresh basil or tomatoes at home.

 When you are cooking fresh herbs tend to make a real difference to the results.
 Herbs are really easy to grow at home and many of them grow really fast.

 To grow your own basil

 Basil is very easy to grow your own at home in your kitchen, dining room, etc. For the best & fastest results all you will need are seeds, growing system and some growing lights.
-There is detailed description of the – indoor herb garden system
+There is detailed description at how to grow basil indoors

 To grow your own tomatoes